apify/apify-docs/docs/data_collection_fundamentals/using_devtools.md

 ### [](#collecting-data) Collecting data

 The `fields` array now contains all the elements we need and we can access the data individually.
-Let's save the results into an [object](https://javascript.info/object).
+Let's save the results into an <a href="https://javascript.info/object" target="_blank">object</a>.
 Those of you who know JavaScript will know that this is not the prettiest code ever written, but it is beginner-friendly and that's important here.
 We will also use the `.trim()` function to remove unnecessary whitespace from the results.

 ```js
 const result = {